xXKaitoNakamuraXx/kaitonakamuraxx.github.io/_posts/2023-05-15-ascolimited.md

 Today I will be sharing another Threat Hunting/Traffic Analysis post and some of the methodology I have been building in helping me find IOCs.

-## TASK:
+## TASK
 ---
-• Write an incident report based on the pcap and alerts.
+- Write an incident report based on the pcap and alerts.
-• The incident report should contain the following:
+- The incident report should contain the following:
-	• Executive Summary
+	- Executive Summary
-	• Details (of the infected Windows host)
+	- Details (of the infected Windows host)
-	• Indicators of Compromise (IOCs)
+	- Indicators of Compromise (IOCs)

 ## Steps Taken
 ---